chatmail/dkim-milter/README.md

 string, etc.

 DKIM Milter can be used as a simple alternative to the OpenDKIM milter.
-Credit goes to that project, of which I have been a long-time happy user and which has inspired some choices made here.
+Credit goes to that project, of which I have been a long-time user and which has inspired some choices made here.

 [Postfix]: https://www.postfix.org